 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 There are few bird-watching experiences more rewarding than setting up a birdhouse and having a pair of birds select it as their home to raise young.
+Get ready for an adventure as you witness the awe-inspiring life cycle of birds.
 But setting up a successful birdhouse isn’t as simple as “build it and they will come.”
-There are several key factors to consider that will give you the best chance to attract birds to a birdhouse.
+There are several key factors to consider as you choose a birdhouse.

 About 30 bird species in each region of the country are so-called cavity nesters, which means that most of them will also use a birdhouse.
 Bluebirds, purple martins, house wrens, chickadees, tree swallows and house sparrows are the most common birds that nest in houses.
 Attracting birds like wood ducks, screech-owls, woodpeckers, titmice and nuthatches may also be possible.

-Select a Good Nesting Location
+Select a Good Birdhouse Location

 Pick the Proper Birdhouse Design

 In addition to specific habitats, different bird species also require varied types of birdhouses.
 Purple martins like to live in communities of many birds of their species.
 Therefore, an apartment-style house or multiple nesting gourds work best.
 House wrens live in single, small houses, and prefer not to have other wrens close by.
 Bluebirds require single-room dwellings, typically 50 to 75 yards apart.
 No matter what type of birdhouse you use, wood is the best material.
 The houses also should have ventilation around the top and drainage holes in the floor, and be painted or stained an earth tone.
 The exception is purple martin houses, which often are made of aluminum (or dried gourds) and painted white to reflect heat.
-Learn how to build a one-board DIY birdhouse.

 Attract Birds to the Right Size Birdhouse

-Check the Entrance Hole Size
+Pay Attention to the Entrance Hole Size

 A very important aspect of selecting the right house for the nesting birds you want to attract is the size of the entrance hole.
-Check this helpful birdhouse chart for guidelines.
+Consult this helpful birdhouse hole size chart for guidelines.
 House wrens require the smallest entrance, only 1-1/8 inches.
 This will also keep out competing nesters, since almost no other birds can fit through such a small opening.
 Wood ducks and screech-owls like an elliptical doorway that is 4 by 3 inches and about 20 inches above the floor of the house.
 The oval-shaped entrance helps prevent predators like raccoons from entering.
 Chickadees, tufted titmice and nuthatches are comfortable with a 1-1/4-inch hole, while bluebirds need about 1-1/2 inches to get inside.

 Hang the Birdhouse at the Right Height